BraSDon/shuffle-variations/README.md

 - When using torch.hub.load() the repo might get downloaded but not unzipped.
   This will result in a FileNotFoundError of the hubconf.py file.
   To fix this, manually unzip the downloaded file and make sure it has the correct name (e.g. pytorch_vision_v0.10.0).
+- To efficiently sort the dataset and calculate the label frequencies, the script requires the dataset object to have an attribute called "targets".
+This should contain the labels of the dataset (as integers) in the same order as the dataset itself.